 Here is a Flipbook texture I created.
 It is made of squares ranging from pure white to pure black.
 The Flipbook texture will cycle throuygh these values to create a gradual change from white to black.
 This texture will be an alpha value for a LERP node.

 Here is the material.
 The Flipbook texture acts as a alpha value for the LERP node, while two seperate textures are fed into the A & B values of the LERP node.
 As the flipbook texture cycles through its animation the A texture will change into the B texture.
+Here is the material at an early stage of animation.

 Here is the material at a later stage of animation.
 It's nearly changed into the second material.
 It is also important to note that the flipbook's properties can be changed from Looping-true to looping-False, so rather than a cycle I can have the material change and then stay that way.